neopragma/bootstrap-manjaro-dev-base/README.md

 ### 2.4.
 (Optional) Review default configuration and modify as desired.

-If you want your template to be configured differently than the default, make the necessary changes to bash scripts, Chef recipes, and configuration files.
+If you want your template to be configured differently than the default, make the necessary changes.

 In particular, look at:

 The directory structure of the provisioning repository looks like this:

 ```
-bootstrap-debian-9-dev-base/
+bootstrap-manjaro-dev-base/
-    bootstrap              Bash script to prepare the instance to run Chef
+    bootstrap              Bash script to provision the instance.
-                           and kick off the Chef cookbook that completes
-                           the provisioning.

-    scripts/               ```bootstrap``` copies these files to $HOME/bin.
-        cli                Escape from OpenBox to command line from terminal
-        provision          Run the Chef cookbook to provision the instance
-        cook               Run one Chef cookbook or cookbook::recipe
-        recipes            List the available Chef recipes for provisioning
-        runchefspec        Run `bundle exec rake` to run rspec on Chef recipes

-    manjaro_prep/          ```bootstrap``` copies these files to prepare Chef
-        Gemfile            => $HOME/chef-repo/cookbooks/manjaro_prep/
-        Rakefile           => $HOME/chef-repo/cookbooks/manjaro_prep/
-        recipes/           => $HOME/chef-repo/cookbooks/manjaro_prep/
-        spec/
-            spec_helper.rb => $HOME/chef-repo/cookbooks/manjaro_prep/spec
-            unit/recipes/  => $HOME/chef-repo/cookbooks/manjaro_prep/spec/unit/recipes

     neovim/                => $HOME/.config/nvim/
 ```

 ### 2.5.
 Run the bootstrap script.